LukasNiessen/ArchUnitTS/README.md

 ## 🐣 Features

-This is an overview of you can do with ArchUnitTS.
+This is an overview of what you can do with ArchUnitTS.

 ### Circular Dependencies